Jason2Brownlee/QuakeOfficialArchive/research/research-leaks.md

 Quake Leaks
 ===========

-I don't endorse or want these leaks.
+We don't endorse or want these leaks.

+We intentionally do not host any leaked material in this archive!

-I just want to know what was leaked and when for a complete history.
+We just want to know what was leaked and when for a complete history.

 What do we know?

 * quake alpha leak (fake)
 * quake beta3 leak (real), june 10/11 1996
-* quake press leak (real) june 22 1996
+* quake pre-release leak (real) june 22 1996
-* quake source leak (real), ???
+* quake source leak (real), jan 08 1997